Purpose

 Examples

-test_tenantwith the primary zonezone1;zone2,zone3, resource poolpool1, and character setutf8mb4.
-Allow all client IPs to connect to the database.obclient [oceanbase]> CREATE TENANT IF NOT EXISTS test_tenant PRIMARY_ZONE='zone1;zone2,zone3', RESOURCE_POOL_LIST=('pool1'), CHARSET='utf8mb4' SET ob_tcp_invited_nodes TO '%';Create a MySQL-compatible tenant named
+test_tenantwith the primary zone set tozone1;zone2,zone3, resource poolpool1, and character setutf8mb4.
+Allow all client IPs to connect to the database.obclient [oceanbase]> CREATE TENANT IF NOT EXISTS test_tenant PRIMARY_ZONE='zone1;zone2,zone3', RESOURCE_POOL_LIST=('pool1'), CHARSET='utf8mb4' SET ob_tcp_invited_nodes TO '%';Create a MySQL compatible tenant named

-After you create a tenant that contains columnstore replicas, you must deploy ODP and configure it to route connections to the columnstore replicas.
+After creating a tenant with columnstore replicas, you need to deploy ODP and configure it to route connections to the columnstore replicas.
 For more information, see Columnstore replicas.